-This is a high performance ATV for off-road use only.
+This is a high performance ATV.
 Inexperienced riders may overlook risks and be surprised by the specific behavior of this ATV in any terrain condition.

 We recommend following the age recommendation indicated on the safety label affixed on the unit.
 Even though a person may be within the age group for which this vehicle is recommended, he may not have the skills, abilities, or judgment needed to operate this vehicle safely and may be involved in a serious accident.